talhasaruhan/cpp-matmul/README.md

 library.
 * Eigen library (with all the compiler optimizations turned on)

+All benchmarks are for multiplying two 10,000 X 10,000 matrices.
 Here are the benchmarks in a couple of lines, the full source code for each test can be found under Benchmark folder

 ### Numpy with C++/MKL backend